 LDR (Light Dependent Resistor) as the name states is a special type of resistor that works on the photoconductivity principle means that resistance changes according to the intensity of light.
 Its resistance decreases with an increase in the intensity of light.
-It is often used as a light sensor, light meter, Automatic street lights, and in areas where we need to have light sensitivity.
+It is often used as a light sensor, light meter, Automatic street light, and in areas where we need to have light sensitivity.
 It is also called a Light Sensor.

-LDR are usually available in 5mm, 8mm, 12mm and 25mm dimensions.
+LDR are usually available in 5mm, 8mm, 12mm, and 25mm dimensions.

 How are LDRs Made?

 The Light-dependent resistors made with photosensitive semiconductor materials like Cadmium Sulphides (CdS), lead sulfide, lead selenide, indium antimonide, or cadmium selenide and they are placed in a Zig-Zag shape as you can see in the pic below.
 Two metal contacts are placed on both ends of the Zig-Zag shape these metal contacts help in creating a connection with the LDRs.